Friday, January 20, 2017

 Taking off 17 mins for these 20 miles, not too shabby":

 After Tom and I refueled with eggs, toast, sparkling water and OJ, we walked .... slowly ... back to the hotel.
 We were going to go for a recovery swim but opted for a nap.
-I took a long hot shower and then as Jeffrey, my master muscular therapist taught me, to finish with an ice cold flush.
+I took a long hot shower and then I finished with an ice cold flush.
 We had a hand held shower in our room which made it easy for me to focus on my back and legs.

 Time to head over to the Southampton Princess or South P as the locals call it for the post race weekend celebration!